66 Church Street

 - A.B. magna cum laude, Harvard College, 1998

 I am a software developer for the Public Radio Exchange (prx.org), a non-profit online marketplace for distribution, review, and licensing of public radio programming and development shop for mobile and web applications that help public media go beyond broadcast.
 Although my primary work consists of computer programming, it also includes interfacing with clients, developing wireframes and working with designers, and architecting the applications.

 - Ruby on Rails.
-Three years of development experience using Ruby on Rails for user-facing web applications and back end servers for mobile applications.
+Five years of development experience using Ruby on Rails for user-facing web applications and back end servers for mobile applications.

 - Android/Java.
-One year of development for Android, including work from conception to release on the Radiolab android app, as well as Android apps for WNYC, WQXR, KPBS (forthcoming) and KQED (forthcoming).
+Two years of development for Android, including work from conception to release on the Radiolab android app and the This American Life android app, as well as Android apps for WNYC, WQXR, KPBS (forthcoming) and KQED (forthcoming).

 Peer-Reviewed Academic Publications